mcmah309/containeryard/README.md

 cargo install containeryard
 ```
 `yard` is the cli tool for Container Yard.

+## Why Use ContainerYard?

+The goal of ContainerYard is to foster a library ecosystem of composable Containerfile modules.
+Users
+can then import these various modules with little to no configuration.
+Want Rust?
+Just add it to your `yard.yaml` file.
+Want Flutter?
+Do the same.
+With ContainerYard you should never have to define certain Containerfile configs again.
+But
+if you do want to do something really custom, ContainerYard does not get in your way, everything is Containerfile based.

 ## Why Use Container Yard Over Nix Flakes